AdobeDocs/experience-manager-65.ko-KR/help/forms/using/aem-document-services-programmatically.md

 import com.adobe.fd.signatures.client.types.PDFSignature;

 /**
- * You can retrieve the names of all signature fields that are located in a PDF document that you want to sign or certify.
+ * You can retrieve the names of all signature fields that are in a PDF document that you want to sign or certify.
- * If you are unsure of the signature field names that are located in a PDF document or you want to verify the names, you can
+ * If you are unsure of the signature field names that are in a PDF document or you want to verify the names, you can
  * programmatically retrieve them.
 The Signature service returns the fully qualified name of the signature field, such as
  * form1[0].grantApplication[0].page1[0].SignatureField1[0].
  *
- * The following Java code example retrieves the Signature Info for the given signature field located in a PDF document.
+ * The following Java code example retrieves the Signature Info for the given signature field in a PDF document.
  */

 @Component